Areas in Jungle, on the Aquarius Plateau

 ROCK QUALITY: There are some really great quality rock sections to this crag and some loose parts, as well.
 Be advised of the possibility of rock fall from high up.
 Blocks have weathered away from the main material (temperatures can range between 90 degrees F. and -60 degrees F.) and precariously await their transition from potential to kinetic energy.

-Interestingly, there is a debate regarding the exact origin of the material we climb.
-Some believe the crags were formed by volcanic ash dropping out of the sky over a long period of time; a caldera many miles away being the source of the activity.
+Interestingly, there was a debate regarding the exact origin of the material we climb.
+Some believed the crags were formed by volcanic ash dropping out of the sky over a long period of time; a caldera many miles away being the source of the activity.
 Others suggest the volcanism to be local and that this is a lava flow or perhaps an old plug.
-This idea is currently winning the discussion.
+Recently Dr. Jessica Ball, a volcanologist has given the definitive answer.

 Cutting a cross-section and using a microscope to examine the pattern and composition of crystals has yet to be done.
-Examining the best visual display of geology on site can be done in the Lower Jungle on the north-facing route called "Kunckle Draggers Needed."
-There's at least 6 to 7 layers exposed and there is a paper, if not a thesis or dissertation here.
+However, Dr. Ball found that the nicely formed hexagonal biotites which are easily seen were the tell.
+She believes that about 23 million years ago a violent pyroclastic eruption occurred from what is now called Monroe Peak some 50 miles north.
+This eruption sent "dense flowing ash" across the area in layer after layer.
+So, this densely-welded ash flow tuff is in fact what we are climbing.
+Examining the best visual display of geology on site can be done in the Lower Jungle on the north-facing route called "Knuckle Draggers Needed."
+There's at least 6 to 7 layers exposed and there is a paper, if not a thesis or dissertation here or down in "Pangaea" where a "hackle" has attracted much attention (see photos).

-The area was once thought to be composed of Rhyolite.
+The area was once thought to be composed of Rhyolite, then Dacite, and then Andesite.
 With more time and research a more precise igneous definition has evolved.
-We are now referring to the material we climb as an Andesitic Lava.
-The term is interesting in that it got its name from similar formations in the Andes of South America.
-A visual/hand lens inspection seems to reveal abundant biotite, quaretz, sanadine, and amphibole.
+We are now referring to the material we climb as a densely-welded ash flow tuff or Osiris Trachyte.
+A visual/hand lens inspection seems to reveal abundant biotite hexagons, quartz, sanidine, and amphibole.
 In any event, there is good climbing to be had.

 WHAT TO BRING: In terms of gear, a set of small to medium wires, at least a set of double 00 Metolious through BD 5s and perhaps one 6.
 Also, BD 4s are needed in threes on some of the classics.
 Bring four shoulder length and two five ft. runners along with a dozen QDs.
 Always have a light weight rain jacket and perhaps rain pants along.
 Speaking of clothing, shorts are a mistake!
 Long pants in any color but black (the flies here LOVE black) with a high top approach boot is recommended.
-Firewood is not a problem but thunderstorms are, so, bring the rainfly.
+Firewood is not a problem but thunderstorms are, so, bring the rain fly.
 Water is around in creeks on the drive up or in the Pine Lake Campground.
 Please bring a shovel to bury your shit!
-Wear a helmet unless you are really confident and 60 meter ropes will suffice on almost all of the routes.
-When you get back home please leave comments and ratings on what you did
+Wear a helmet unless you are really confident and 60 meter ropes (fat ropes are safer due to the sharp edges) will suffice on almost all of the routes.
+When you get back home please leave comments and ratings on what you did.

 ROAD CONDITIONS: On occasions a flash flood will take out the road just above the Pine Lake Campground.
 There is a back way in.
 Take the forest service road out of Widtsoe then make a sharp right at the BIG intersection back to the Jungle and "drop in."
 High clearance!